hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-AnonCreds.md

 ## Overall Activity in the Past Quarter

-The AnonCreds project has has significant progress on three fronts this quarter:
+The AnonCreds project has made significant progress on three fronts this quarter:

 - The [anoncreds-rs] implementation evolved significantly has it was added as dependencies in [Aries Framework JavaScript] and later, into [Aries Cloud